Ryu0Hasabusa/UHI-Thesis-Code/README.md

 # UHI-Thesis-Code

 This repository contains only the essential scripts for generating Local Climate Zone (LCZ) maps and processing Landsat data for Greater Tunis.
-All obsolete files, MODIS workflows, and extra documentation have been removed as of August 2025.

 ## Structure
 - **scripts/**: All code for ROI setup, LCZ mapping, Landsat processing, and urban metrics